 Lead-based paint exposure risk remains highest in older New Zealand dwellings

-• Most notifications occurred in urban areas (78%), although very high hazard dwellings are also common in rural areas.
+Most notifications occurred in urban areas (78%), although dwellings in the very high hazard category are also common in rural areas.
+Children remain particularly vulnerable, with 71 notifications involving children recorded between 2014 and 2024.

-You can access the full report here:
+You can read the Perspective here:

 Lead-based paint exposure in New Zealand dwellings